DataDog/hiring-engineers/answers.md

 `root@vagrant:/etc/datadog-agent/checks.d# vi my_metric.py`

 [!Custom Metric](/images/my_metric_check.png)

-root@vagrant:/etc/datadog-agent/checks.d#
+root@vagrant:/etc/datadog-agent/checks.d

+For the initial check, also need a corresponding conf file.
+In /etc/datadog-agent/conf.d

+added:

+`instances: [{}]`

-* **Change your check's collection interval so that it only submits the metric once every 45 seconds.*
+* **Change your check's collection interval so that it only submits the metric once every 45 seconds.**

 * **Bonus Question Can you change the collection interval without modifying the Python check file you created?**